 Today’s Wonder of the Day was inspired by Ms. Noble's Grade 3 Class from Barrie.
 Ms. Noble's Grade 3 Class Wonders, “How are rocks made” Thanks for WONDERing with us, Ms. Noble's Grade 3 Class!

-Do you like to know how things are made?
+Do you enjoy learning how things are made?
 For example, when you order a grilled cheese sandwich, do you like to know what kind of bread and cheese are going to be used?
-If you don't want a Swiss cheese on rye sandwich, then you probably have an interest in how your sandwich is constructed.
+If you don't have a taste for Swiss cheese on rye, then you might be curious about the products.

 But what about the bread and the cheese?
-Are you curious about how those products are made?
-Sometimes it’s easy to see how things come to be the way they are.
-For bread, it’s easy to follow a recipe that shows how ground grains are combined with other ingredients to produce the bread that comes hot and fresh out of the oven.
+Are you curious about how they make these items?
+Sometimes it’s easy to see how things are made.
+For bread, it’s easy to follow a recipe that shows how ground grains combine with other ingredients to make bread that comes hot and fresh out of the oven.

 Igneous rocks form when melted rock cools into a solid.
-This can happen underground, where liquid rock is found in the form of magma, or above the ground, where lava is released during a volcanic eruption.
-Common examples of igneous rocks include granite, basalt, pumice, and obsidian.
+This can happen above or below the Earth’s surface.
+When a volcano erupts, the lava cools and becomes igneous rock.
+Some igneous rocks are granite, basalt, pumice, and obsidian.

-Over millions of more years, that sedimentary rock gets buried under other rocks and ends up deep underground.
-Heat and pressure deep in the Earth's crust turn the sedimentary rock into metamorphic rock, and the cycle can start all over again!
-Of course, rocks don't have to follow this exact progression.
-There's a nearly endless variety of ways rocks can turn from one type into another in a never-ending cycle.
+After millions more years, the sedimentary rock can get buried under other rocks and end up deep underground.
+There, it can get really hot and compressed by all the weight on top of it.
+This turns the sedimentary rock into metamorphic rock, and then the cycle can start again!
+Of course, not all rocks follow this exact pattern.
+There are many ways rocks can change from one type to another—and this happens over and over in a never-ending cycle.